Shoreline closes $35M series B - Read the details

 As a result of their intricacy and size, DevOps teams often ignore runbooks and do something simple that they can perform from memory (although it might be overkill for some problems).

-Runbook automation (RBA) is an operations process that enables DevOps and site reliability engineering (SRE) teams to turn manual solutions into automated processes.
+Runbook automation is an operations process that enables DevOps and site reliability engineering (SRE) teams to turn manual solutions into automated processes.

 To help identify all unique runbook automation opportunities in your company, it helps to understand how it works.